 I think the main issue for me was that my vagina looked totally ‘normal’ – albeit the slightly smaller opening (which is common with or without Lichen Sclerosis/some women are born with hymens that are thick or inflexible for example).
 I say normal as if all vaginas aren’t normal, but what I mean is that there didn’t appear to be any psychical medical issues to the naked eye, and therefore I was always hurried out of medical rooms with this notion that it was all in my head.

 A few years later, I moved to Manchester and ended up making an appointment with a private clinic.
-This would be the start of some real progress in terms of both my mental and psychical health.
+This would be the start of some real progress in terms of both my mental and physical health.
 Finally I was being listened to – the only difference?
 I was paying this time.
 The money I was earning from blogging was going towards private sessions with an amazing female Gynae that I found via a quick Google search.
-I saw her just a short walk away from my flat, and it felt like the start of something completely new.
+Her clinic was just a short walk away from my flat, and my first appointment with her finally felt like the start of something completely new.
 The same Gynae went on to perform two different operations for me – one that I paid for privately, and one that I was able to get on the NHS without a long waiting time.
 After a biopsy, it was confirmed that I did have dormant Lichen Sclerosis and that there was some internal issues too that were easily fixed (I actually don’t remember too much about what they were as I was told when very high on anaesthetic and I’ve since lost my Gynae notes but I’ll dig them out for a future post).
-For my second operation, I had my scar tissue into, but it inevitably healed back because I’m young with lots of Collagen in my skin.
-This was a heartbreaking circle of defeat to deal with, but something I was prepared for.
+For my second operation, I had my scar tissue cut into, but it inevitably healed back because I’m young with lots of Collagen in my skin (lucky me).
+This was a heartbreaking circle of defeat to deal with, but unfortunately something I was prepared for.

 I would never ever bad mouth the NHS, but the sad truth is that they aren’t well equipped when it comes to dealing with female health issues, and so many people slip through the cracks as a result.
 It took for me to have real conviction that there was something wrong with me for my pain to be taken seriously – it also took money for me to have more than fifteen minutes in a room with a Gynae so that I could explain my history and articulate what I thought might be wrong with me.
 When I first had psychosexual therapy sessions on the NHS, appointments would be anything from four to six weeks apart.
 It felt impossible to make any real progress and I always ended up giving up hope.
 I often wonder what would have happened if I hadn’t been in a position to pay for private help, and I worry for the people that are living that painful reality as I type this – a life that feels ruled by waiting lists.